DonggeunYu/MEV-Attack-on-the-BSC/README.md

 ## Frequently Asked Questions

-#### Why you select the BSC network?
+#### Why did you select the BSC network?
 The fees on the Ethereum network can be excessively high, which prompted my choice of the BSC network, where gas is fixed at 1 Gwei.

-To further optimize transaction costs, you can utilize the Soul Point feature of the 48 Club to perform transactions at 0 Gwei.
+To further optimize transaction costs, you can use the 48 Club's Soul Point feature to perform transactions at 0 Gwei.

 #### Do you plan to continue developing arbitrage or MEV in the future?
 I can no longer operate due to insufficient funds.
 I determined that $100K to $1M worth of tokens were necessary to make a net profit from sandwich attacks.